siemens/ix/packages/documentation/docs/installation/installation.md

 **Experience the Siemens Industrial Experience style while coding**
-We have designed a VS Code theme for our Siemens AG employees and business partners to experience the Industrial Experience style while coding.
+We have designed a Visual Studio Code theme for our Siemens AG employees and business partners to experience the Industrial Experience style while coding.
+Download it [here](https://code.siemens.com/siemens-ix/ix-for-vs-code/ix-theme-for-vs-code/-/releases) (available within Siemens AG).
-Download it here:

-<Card link="https://code.siemens.com/siemens-ix/ix-for-vs-code/ix-theme-for-vs-code/-/releases"><VSCodeIcon class="Card_Icon" />VS Code theme</Card>